rtfpessoa/diff2html/README.md

 ## Contributions

-All the contributions are welcome.
+This is a developer friendly project, all the contributions are welcome.

-To contribute just send a pull request with your changes and I will review it asap.
+To contribute just send a pull request with your changes following the guidelines described in `CONTRIBUTING.md`.
+I will try to review them as soon as possible.

 ## License